 The RoHS directive calls for restricting or eliminating the use of lead, mercury, cadmium, hexavalent chromium, polybrominated biphenyls, or polybrominated diphenyl ethers in electrical and electronic equipment.
 All but 2 of the 10 product categories defined in WEEE must comply with the RoHS directive.
 The exceptions are “Medical Devices” and “Monitoring and Control Instruments,” and a general exception for products used by the military or for homeland defence.

-It has been determined that all of the products offered by Motor Technology are classified as “Monitoring and Control Instruments,” and are currently not subject to the RoHS directive.
+It has been determined that all electrical or electronic products offered by Motor Technology are classified as “Monitoring and Control Instruments,” and are currently not subject to the RoHS directive.
 The exemption of Motor Technology’s products from the RoHS directive extends only to products that we are recognised agents/distributors for.
 Despite our current exempt status we are, together with our suppliers, actively moving towards RoHS compliance.

 For more detailed information on the RoHS directive, please visit: https://www.gov.uk/guidance/rohs-compliance-and-guidance